-Absalom, David's son, was marching into Jerusalem.
-His entry was forcing a time of decision.
-There were some who were choosing David; others were choosing Absalom.
-It was a time when David found who were the loyal and the disloyal in the ranks.
+Absalom's march into Jerusalem forced a time of decision.
+Some chose David; others chose Absalom.
+David found out who were the loyal and the disloyal in his ranks.
 The betrayers and followers were well-marked.

 Of note was Ahithophel (related to David by marriage through Bathsheba), an astute statesman, a man of sagacity, of wonderful ability, one upon whom David had leaned.
-He had deserted and gone over to Absalom.
-This was the first Benedict Arnold on record, and it broke David's heart when he found out that this trusted man had deserted him.
+He deserted and went over to Absalom's side.
+This was the first Benedict Arnold on record, and it broke David's heart when he found out this trusted man had deserted him.

-Then Ziba, the servant of Mephibosheth, came and said that his master, the son of Jonathan, had betrayed him.
-But David could not believe Ziba, for Ziba was two-faced and he never knew which face to believe.
-Therefore David was not quite sure about Mephibosheth at the time.
+Then Ziba, the servant of Jonathan's son Mephibosheth, came and said that his master had betrayed him.
+But Ziba was two-faced, and David could never know which face to believe.
+Therefore, he wasn't quite sure about Mephibosheth.